kubernetes/community/contributors/design-proposals/cli/multi-fields-merge-key.md

 ### API Change

-If a merge key has multiple fields, it will be a string of merge key fields seperated by ",", i.e. `patchMergeKey:"<key1>,<key2>,<key3>"`.
+If a merge key has multiple fields, it will be a string of merge key fields separated by ",", i.e. `patchMergeKey:"<key1>,<key2>,<key3>"`.

 If a merge key only has one field, it will be the same as before, i.e. `patchMergeKey:"<key1>"`.